isaacg1/isaacg1.github.io/project-ideas.md

 undergrad or grad,
 or people who already have a background in queueing theory research.

-Last updated: February 18th, 2026.
+Last updated: September 17th, 2026

 ## Table of contents